ADHD: Essential Information For Caregivers

 There are various medical conditions that can influence attention and behaviour such as traumatic brain injuries, diabetes, thyroid problems, vitamin deficiencies, food allergies, anxiety and depression.
 If all of these medical explanations can be ruled out, your doctor will refer your child to a mental health professional to be assessed.

-Diagnosing ADHD is not as simple as taking a test.
+Diagnosing children with ADHD is not as simple as taking a test.
 Rather, ADHD is diagnosed by psychologists or paediatricians evaluating the patient’s history and performance in social situations, at home and at school and assessing them based on the criteria listed above.

 Is ADHD A Bad Thing?